 Listing 19-37: An example of using a procedural macro

-Note: Since procedural macros consist of a function, you may wonder why we don’t simply call them “functional macros”.
-One reason is that one of the types of procedural macros is called “function-like,” and that would get confusing.

 The function that defines a procedural macro takes a TokenStream as an input and produces a TokenStream as an output.
+The TokenStream type is defined by the proc_macro crate that is included with Rust and represents a sequence of tokens.
 This is the core of the macro: the source code that the macro is operating on makes up the input TokenStream, and the code the macro produces is the output TokenStream.
-The function also has an attribute attached to it that says which kind of procedural macro we’re creating.
+The function also has an attribute attached to it that specifies which kind of procedural macro we’re creating.
 We can have multiple kinds of procedural macros in the same crate.

-Let’s take a look at the different kinds of procedural macros.
-We’ll start with a custom derive macro, then we’ll explain the small differences that make the other forms different.
+Let’s look at the different kinds of procedural macros.
+We’ll start with a custom derive macro and then explain the small dissimilarities that make the other forms different.

 How to Write a Custom derive Macro

 Let’s create a crate named hello_macro that defines a trait named HelloMacro with one associated function named hello_macro.
 Rather than making our crate users implement the HelloMacro trait for each of their types, we’ll provide a procedural macro so users can annotate their type with #[derive(HelloMacro)] to get a default implementation of the hello_macro function.
 The default implementation will print Hello, Macro!
-My name is TypeName!
-Where TypeName is the name of the type on which this trait has been defined.
+My name is TypeName! where TypeName is the name of the type on which this trait has been defined.
 In other words, we’ll write a crate that enables another programmer to write code like Listing 19-38 using our crate.

 Filename: src/main.rs